Thiago099/jsx-dom-builder/README.md

 import './style.css'

 // The effect object can be used just like a normal object.
-// It will update the elements and its children if they have the effect property, or $effect function. var data = effect(
+// It will update the the dom
+var data = state(
 {
     name:"pedro",
     age:20